Kabylia: Middle Ages

-Between 902 and 909 AD, after being converted to Isma'ilism and won over by Abu Abdallah's dawah, the Kutama Berbers from Little Kabylie helped contribute to the founding of the Fatimid Caliphate, whose support in the overthrowing of the Aghlabids of Ifriqiya resulted in the creation of the Caliphate, although the ruling Fatimid dynasty was Arab.
+Between 902 and 909 AD, after being converted to Isma'ilism and won over by Abu Abdallah's dawah, the Kutama Berbers from present-day Little Kabylie helped contribute to the founding of the Fatimid Caliphate, whose support in the overthrowing of the Aghlabids of Ifriqiya resulted in the creation of the Caliphate, although the ruling Fatimid dynasty was Arab.
 After taking control of Ifriqiya, the Fatimids conquered the realm of the Rustamids on the way to Sijilmasa which they also briefly conquered.
 There the imprisoned Abdullāh al-Mahdī Billah was freed, accepted as the Imam of the movement, and installed as the first Caliph and founder of the ruling dynasty.
 The historian Heinz Halm describes the early Fatimid state as being "a hegemony of the Kutama and Sanhaja Berbers over the eastern and central Maghrib" and Loimeier states that rebellions against the Fatimids were also expressed through protest and opposition to Kutama rule.
 The weakening of the Abbasids allowed Fatimid-Kutama power to quickly expand and in 959 Ziri ibn Manad, Jawhar the Sicilian and a Kutama army conquered Fez and Sijilmassa in Morocco.

 During the reign of al-Aziz Billah, the role of the Kutama in the Fatimid army was greatly weakened as he significantly reduced their size in the army and included new socio-military groups.
 In 969 under the command of Jawhar, the Fatimid troops conquered Egypt from the Ikhsidids, the general Ja'far ibn Fallah was instrumental in this success: he led the troops that crossed the river Nile and according to al-Maqrizi, captured the boats used to do this from a fleet sent by Ikhshidid loyalists from Lower Egypt.
 The general Ja’far then invaded Palestine and conquered Ramla, the capital, he then conquered Damascus and made himself the master of the city and then he moved north and conquered Tripoli.
 It was around this time period that the Fatimid Caliphate reached its territorial peak of 4,100,000 km2.

 A Berber family emerged as formidable leaders in the unique Berber form of elected delegates form of government (through financial contribution and thus influence), the Zirid dynastys.
-Beyond their immediate Zirid territory (aarch/Congregation), another aarch and family Hammadid and its associates emerged in Kabylia with influence covering most of today's Algeria, whereas the Zirid's territory extended eastward to cover the area of modern Tunisia.
+Beyond their immediate Zirid territory (aarch/Congregation), another aarch and family Hammadid and its associates emerged in present-day Kabylia with influence covering most of today's Algeria, whereas the Zirid's territory extended eastward to cover the area of modern Tunisia.
 Both the Hammadid and [Zirid dynasty empires as well as the Fatimids established their rule in the Maghreb countries.
 The Zirids ruled land in what is now Algeria, Tunisia, Morocco, Libya, Spain, Malta and Italy.
 The Hammadids captured and held important regions such as Ouargla, Constantine, Sfax, Susa, Algiers, Tripoli and Fez establishing their rule in every country in the Maghreb region.
 The Fatimids conquered all of North Africa as well as Sicily and parts of the Middle East.